hmdqr/TelegramPlugin/README.md

   - Ensure the bot is present and allowed to post in the chat/group
   - Use the correct (possibly negative) group chat ID
   - Confirm outbound connectivity to `api.telegram.org`
+  - If using MarkdownV2/HTML, ensure your message text escapes special characters per Telegram rules

+Common Telegram API errors
+- 400 Bad Request: often due to unescaped characters with `parse_mode` set
+- 403 Forbidden: bot not a participant in the target chat, or blocked

 ## Compatibility
 - Default: Paper 1.20.6, Java 17+